Coastal Skipper: Course content

-Exam

-The exam takes about 6 to 10 hours for one candidate and 8 to 14 hours for two.
-Candidates are set tasks to demonstrate their ability as a Coastal Skipper and may be asked questions on any part of the syllabus for all practical and shorebased courses up to Coastal Skipper.

-RYA Coastal Skipper and Yachtmaster Offshore Shorebased Course
+RYA Coastal Skipper and Yachtmaster Offshore Shore-based Course

-This course assumes that the student has already studied navigation to Day Skipper Shorebased standard.
+This course assumes that the student has already studied navigation to Day Skipper Shore-based standard.
 This is an advanced course in navigation and meteorology for candidates for the Coastal Skipper and Yachtmaster Offshore Certificate.
 The course lasts about 40 hours.
 It may be taken continuously over several days, or as evening or several weekends, or by distance learning.